Geerodge/georgemc.co.uk/src/pages/about.md

 Most of them were struggling with the same thing.

-You can almost feel the frustration in their voice during our discovery calls.
+You can almost feel the frustration in their voice during our calls.

-They can't understand why their website traffic _isn't converting to sales_.
+They don't know exactly how to achieve their goals.

 #### They Want To Know:

-- Why their customers can't find their website
+- Who their audience is and where they are
-- How to get customers that are easy to deal with
+- How to get more customers and connect with them
-- What they should do to get more sales
+- What they should focus on to achieve their goals

-Most of my clients _don't have the time_ to figure out what's wrong with their website or sales funnel.

-I get it, _they're busy with actually running their business_, or dealing with exisitng customers.

 Luckily, they found me.